moonbitlang/core/README.md

 It is experimental and under active development.
 At this early stage, our primary focus is on enhancing the functionality of `moonbitlang/core`.

-The API is subject to change.
-In future, we plan to reorganize the API to ensure a consistent style.
+⚠️**The API is subject to change.** In future, we plan to reorganize the API to ensure a consistent style.

 ## Contributing